 We have had the opportunity to stay at two airport hotels in Winnipeg.
 Many people stay at the airport when going on safaris to Northern Alberta.
 Located directly at the airport they are good options if you are flying out early in the morning.

+The Grand is located directly across the street from departures/arrivals and the Four Points by Sheraton is just a bit farther away, but there is a walkway through the Grand to the Sheraton.
 What we love is that you can take your trolleys from the airport right into your rooms.
 There are restaurants and bars right on the premises of both.

 Where to Eat in Winnipeg

 Passero & Corto – We ate at Passero and Corto inside the Forks Market.
 It’s the only eat in restaurant at the Forks and the Italian cuisine was to die for.
 Ask your server to help with food and wine pairings and be sure to share some plates to truly taste all the menu has to offer.